pitchmuc/aepp/docs/sandboxes.md

 Arguments:
 * status : REQUIRED : The status used to filter : COMPLETED, PENDING, IN_PROGRESS, FAILED.
 * requestType : OPTIONAL : The type of request, accepts either PUBLIC or PRIVATE

+### getPublicPackages
+Returns the public packages available.\
+Arguments:
+* requestType : OPTIONAL : Eithe "private" or "public"
+* prop : OPTIONAL : A list of options to filter the different packages.\
+    Ex: ["status==DRAFT,PUBLISHED","createdDate>=2023-05-11T18:29:59.999Z","createdDate<=2023-05-16T18:29:59.999Z"]
+* limit : OPTIONAL : The number of package to return per request

 ### importPublicPackage
 Import a package from the public repository.\